Thomas McLemore

-Thomas Tyree McLemore (born March 14, 1970) is a former American football tight end who played four seasons in the National Football League (NFL) for the Detroit Lions, Cleveland Browns, and Indianapolis Colts.
-He played college football for Southern and was a third-round pick of the Lions in the 1992 NFL Draft.
+Thomas Tyree McLemore (born March 14, 1970) is an American former professional football player who was a tight end for four seasons in the National Football League (NFL) for the Detroit Lions, Cleveland Browns, and Indianapolis Colts.
+He played college football for Southern and was a third-round pick of the Lions in the 1992 NFL draft.

 Early life and education

 A native of Shreveport, Louisiana, McLemore attended Huntington High School there, playing football and basketball.
 After graduating in 1988, McLemore joined Southern University in Baton Rouge, spending his first season as a redshirt.
 In 1990, he was called as a marine reserve during the Gulf War with Iraq, though he did not go overseas.
 Upon returning to Southern later in the year, McLemore lost his starting tight end role.
 He shared the starting position in his senior year of 1991, but only caught 15 passes for 151 yards.